golanlevin/DrawingWithMachines/generating_svg/vpype_svg_prep/README.md

 ## Why Optimize?
 Introducing *vpype*

 **SVG files often benefit from optimization prior to plotting.** [This article](https://plotterfiles.com/news/optimizing-files-for-plotting) by Maks Surguy offers a good explanation for why we need such optimization.
 As we can see in Surguy's illustrations below, optimization software (such as [vpype](https://vpype.readthedocs.io), [saxi](https://github.com/nornagon/saxi), and the
-[PlotterFiles SVG Optimizer](https://plotterfiles.com/tools/optimizer)) can significantly reduce plotting time by changing the *order* in which strokes are plotted; optionally changing the *direction* in which strokes are drawn; *merging* pen-up/pen-down actions when points are sufficiently close; and *eliminating* duplicate paths when they overlap:
+[PlotterFiles SVG Optimizer](https://plotterfiles.com/tools/optimizer)) can significantly reduce plotting time by:

+1. changing the *order* in which strokes are plotted, to reduce travel;
+2. optionally changing the *direction* in which strokes are drawn;
+3. *merging* pen-up/pen-down actions when points are sufficiently close; and
+4. *eliminating* duplicate paths when they overlap:

 <table>
 <tr>